Rapteon/allSolutions/README.md

-# Solutions To discovered problems
+# Solutions to discovered problems
 This repo includes some solutions to problems on Rosetta Code.